vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 If the `merge` transform is configured in a topology, it can produce events that are a combination of multiple events merged together.
-As such, their tracking information will also have to be merged, containing a reference to all of the events that were combined to produce the transformed event.
+As such, their tracking information will also have to be merged, containing a reference to all the sources of the events that were combined to produce the transformed event.
 As a complication, this transform may be fed from more than one source, resulting in merged events coming from multiple sources as well.